dataandai/Second-pass-analysis-for-pruned-LLMs-using-Independent-Component-Analysis/README.md

 ---

-## 12. Scope statement
+## Scope statement

+This project is about practical LLM compression diagnostics.

+It does not attempt to prove that ICA components are human-readable concepts or causal mechanisms.

+It tests a narrower engineering hypothesis:

-This project is about **practical LLM compression diagnostics**.
-It does not attempt to prove that ICA components are human-readable concepts.
-It only tests whether statistically separated activation components provide a useful extra signal for second-pass pruning after standard compression methods have already been applied.
+> ICA-derived activation structure may provide a useful extra protection signal for second-pass pruning after standard compression methods have already removed the obvious redundancy.

+The repository is useful if it makes that hypothesis easy to test, reproduce, and falsify.